JASON MORAN – THE HARLEM HELLFIGHTERS

-This website will draw together materials from researchers including Professor Catherine Tackley of Liverpool University, who curated the widely acclaimed recent exhibition “RHYTHM AND REACTION – the Age of Jazz in Britain”, exploring the effect that jazz had on British society in the aftermath of the First World War.
+This website draws together materials from researchers including Professor Catherine Tackley of Liverpool University, who curated the widely acclaimed recent exhibition ‘RHYTHM AND REACTION – the Age of Jazz in Britain’, exploring the effect that jazz had on British society in the aftermath of the First World War.

-We also connect to a symposium at the British Library on October 26 2018, exploring the connections between black intellectual thought, military presence, and jazz cultures at the critical juncture of Paris in the immediate post-war period.
+We also connected to a symposium at the British Library in London on October 26, 2018, that explored the connections between black intellectual thought, military presence, and jazz cultures at the critical juncture of Paris in the immediate post-war period.
 How pan-Africanism, black nationalism, anti-colonialism, and civil rights became embedded in post-war culture, and how jazz speaks to otherwise overlooked black histories

 The 93rd Division’s 369th Infantry Regiment from New York became the most famous fighting unit of African-American troops.
 Nicknamed the “Harlem Hellfighters,” the regiment first garnered notoriety for its world-class band, led by the acclaimed James Reese Europe and made up of top musicians from the United States and Puerto Rico.
 Europe’s band, along with other black regimental ensembles, popularized jazz to a war-torn French nation fascinated with black culture.
 The 369th received equal acclaim for its combat performance.
 Two soldiers of the 369th, Henry Johnson and Needham Roberts, were the first American soldiers to receive the French Croix de Guerre (War Cross).
 The regiment served for 191 days and ceded no ground to German forces.
 They were the first American regiment to reach the Rhine River in Germany following the armistice and returned to the United States national heroes.